 • regular black plastic mulch over plowed-in rye, vetch, or rye-vetch.

-Researchers measured how well each system did in terms of fertility, weed suppression, and yield.
+Researchers measured how well each system performed in terms of fertility, weed suppression, and yield.
 The first year of research showed that the mowed vetch-and-rye mix mulch produced the highest yields, provided the most weed suppression, and provided just the right amount of nitrogen for tomato production.
 Researchers are now in the midst of a second year of repeated field trials to expand the dataset and test the validity of the findings in a different growing season.

 Lastly, hairy vetch growth and nitrogen content increase rapidly in the late spring.
-In 2010, hairy vetch increased in size 40-300% in the 13 days between May 20 and June 2, a nitrogen increase of about 50 lbs/A. This increase in total nitrogen (200 lbs vs. 140 lbs) more than made up for the decreased availability (33-40% vs. 50% or 75-80 lbs available vs. 70 lbs available) caused by leaving the vetch on the surface as mulch.
+In 2010, hairy vetch increased in size 40-300% in the 13 days between May 20 and June 2, a nitrogen increase of about 50 lbs/acre.
+This increase in total nitrogen (200 lbs vs. 140 lbs) more than made up for the decreased availability (33-40% vs. 50%, or 75-80 lbs available vs. 70 lbs available) caused by leaving the vetch on the surface as mulch.

-Nitrogen from the vetch/rye mixture – The difference between the mixture in mid-May and the mixture in mid-June was tremendous.
+Nitrogen from the vetch/rye mixture.
+The difference between the mixture in mid-May and the mixture in mid-June was tremendous.
 In mid-May, the mixture was still mostly rye – only 7% vetch and 93% rye.
 However, by mid-May the vetch had largely overtaken the rye, and the mixture was about 30% vetch and 70% rye.
 Not surprisingly, the vetch and rye mix mulch had an intermediate C:N ratio of about 23:1.
-Only 1/3 to ¼ of the nitrogen in cover crops with slightly higher C:N ratios (between 20:1 and 40:1) will be available to the season’s crops; as such, this rye-vetch mixture likely yielded about 50-60lbs of nitrogen per acre, probably a sufficient supply for tomatoes.
+Only 1/3 to ¼ of the nitrogen in cover crops with slightly higher C:N ratios (between 20:1 and 40:1) will be available to the season’s crops; as such, this rye-vetch mixture likely yielded about 50-60 lbs of nitrogen per acre, probably a sufficient supply for tomatoes.
 However, since some early season nitrogen immobilization was possible, researchers applied a quarter rate of Fertrell 4-1-1 (about 10 lbs N/A) at planting to ward off transplant shock and support healthy, productive plants.

 Vetch Nitrogen less costly than Supplemental Fertilizer.
 Even with the thin vetch stands in both years, the vetch still provided about 50-100 lbs of available nitrogen.
 Supplemental fertilization required in the rye mulches was 8 times more expensive than the cost of the vetch system.

 Achieving Sufficient Cover Crop Biomass (mulch) Levels.
 The more the cover crops grew, the more weed suppression they provided.
 Previous research has shown that 5000 lbs of mulch per acre is necessary for adequate weed suppression.
-Vetch grew to provide only about 4400 lbs of dry cover crop mulch per acre, insufficient mulch for adequate weed suppression.
+Vetch grew to provide only about 4400 lbs of dry cover crop mulch per acre–insufficient mulch for adequate weed suppression.
 The rye cover crop and the rye/vetch cover crop mixture both grew tremendously – each providing over 9,000 lbs of dry cover crop mulch per acre in 2010.

 Mowing versus Rolling.
 Solid soil cover and uniform mulch distribution are also important factors in achieving adequate weed suppression.
 Flail mowing can be an effective strategy for improving mulch uniformity and soil cover.
 However, the maceration of cover crop tissue caused by mowing can accelerate mulch decomposition relative to rolled cover crop mulches, potentially leaving crops in mowed mulch systems vulnerable to late season weed pressure.
-In the vetch alone treatment, flail mowing improved the uniformity of the mulch distribution, initially improving weed suppression.
-However, by 8 weeks after tomato transplanting, it appeared that the mowed mulch had decomposed more quickly than its rolled counterpart, and both mowed and rolled treatments were similarly weedy.
-That said, early weed suppression is more important than late weed suppression for crop productivity, and the greater early weed suppression and possibly higher nitrogen availability due to greater mulch decomposition in the mowed vetch mulch supported 44% higher yields than the rolled vetch mulch.
+In the vetch-alone treatment, flail mowing improved the uniformity of the mulch distribution, initially improving weed suppression.
+Although by 8 weeks after tomato transplanting, it appeared that the mowed mulch had decomposed more quickly than its rolled counterpart, and both mowed and rolled treatments were similarly weedy.
+That said, early weed suppression is more important than late weed suppression for crop productivity.
+The greater early weed suppression and possibly higher nitrogen availability due to greater mulch decomposition in the mowed vetch mulch supported 44% higher yields than the rolled vetch mulch.
 Conversely, in the rye/vetch treatments, the mowed mulch suppressed more weeds than the rolled mulch both 4 weeks and 8 weeks after planting, with less than half as many weeds in the mowed treatment as in the rolled treatment at both sampling dates.

 Rye-Vetch versus Rye Alone.
-Mixing vetch, a vine-y plant, in with rye appeared to knit the mulch together, providing improvements in mulch uniformity and soil cover similar to those provided by mowing versus rolling.
+Mixing vetch, a vine-y plant, with rye appeared to knit the mulch together, providing improvements in mulch uniformity and soil cover similar to those provided by mowing versus rolling.
 The mowed rye-vetch was the least weedy (less than 400 lbs of weeds per acre).
-Mowed rye mulch, rolled rye-vetch, and rolled rye all suppressed weeds about as well as black plastic, with about 1000 lbs of weeds per acre in each of those mulches by August, although the aisle-ways between black plastic plots required weed whacking, which wasn’t necessary in the cover crop mulches.
+Mowed rye mulch, rolled rye-vetch, and rolled rye all suppressed weeds about as well as black plastic, with about 1000 lbs of weeds per acre in each of those mulches by August.
+The aisle-ways between black plastic plots required weed whacking, however, which wasn’t necessary in the cover crop mulches.
 In comparison, the mowed vetch and rolled vetch mulches were both the weediest by August with about 3000 lbs of weeds per acre.

 Harold Weaver, who farms Meadow View Farm in Kutztown with his father James Weaver, shared his early impressions of the rye-vetch mulch system.
 Having planted a large 4 acre field in the cover crop mixture last fall, the Weavers initially planned to roll and crimp just a small section of the field with a new raised bed roller-crimper designed and built by I&J Manufacturing in Gap, PA.
-However, as the wet weather wore on this spring, the field did not dry out enough for Harold or James to get into it until mid-May, when the rye-vetch was already more than 6’ tall.
+As the wet weather wore on this spring, however the field did not dry out enough for Harold or James to get into it until mid-May, when the rye-vetch was already more than 6’ tall.
 Rather than try to mow and till in their extra-large cover crop, Harold and James opted to roll and crimp most of the field with a 10’ straight roller and direct seed pumpkins into flat ground in late May.
 While they got good control of the rye with that first pass, the vetch continued to grow.
-So, just prior to pumpkin emergence, Harold followed up with another pass with their new 3-part I&J roller-crimper, which provided excellent control of the vetch.
+Just prior to pumpkin emergence, Harold followed up with another pass with their new 3-part I&J roller-crimper, which provided excellent control of the vetch.
 Harold noted that he felt the 3-part roller actually provided better control than the straight roller because the 3-part roller is better at covering the divots and hummocks that characterize their hilly farm.
 So far, Harold and James are very happy with the cover crop mulch system, which they’re using to grow late heirloom tomatoes (planted mid-June) and fall cabbages on raised beds, along with the pumpkins on flat ground.